satellite-image-deep-learning/techniques/README.md

 * [pytorch-widedeep](https://github.com/jrzaurin/pytorch-widedeep) -> A flexible package for multimodal-deep-learning to combine tabular data with text and images using Wide and Deep models in Pytorch

 ## Image registration & data fusion
 Image registration & data fusion are the process of transforming different sets of data into one coordinate system.
-Typical use is overlapping images taken at different times or with different sensors
+Image registration is the traditional term for this technique as applied to pairs of images, whilst data fusion is a more contemporary and general term which can apply to fusing imagery with non imagery data, such as IOT sensor data
 * [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)
 * [Phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) is used to estimate the XY translation between two images with sub-pixel accuracy.
 Can be used for accurate registration of low resolution imagery onto high resolution imagery, or to register a [sub-image on a full image](https://www.mathworks.com/help/images/registering-an-image-using-normalized-cross-correlation.html) -> Unlike many spatial-domain algorithms, the phase correlation method is resilient to noise, occlusions, and other defects.
 With [additional pre-processing](https://scikit-image.org/docs/dev/auto_examples/registration/plot_register_rotation.html) image rotation and scale changes can also be calculated.
 * [ImageRegistration](https://github.com/jandremarais/ImageRegistration) -> Interview assignment for multimodal image registration using SIFT